leptoquark1/ng-time-past-pipe/README.md

 export class TestModule {}
 ```

+Distinguish between future and past events by `diff.isFuture`.
 You can always fall back to the `defaultTimeDiffGenerator` your custom one, as shown in the example above.

 ### Adjust the Update Interval